 And the author does not like celery, which is for me my most hated veg. (no celery on my allotment, not ever)

-Although there are fewer recipes here the author does spend time on other advice as well making the book both interesting and informative to read.
+Although there are fewer recipes here the author does spend time on other advice as well as making the book both interesting and informative to read.
 The recipes again are tasty.

 These recipes are designed for the Nutri Ninja Pro Blender which looks a lovely blender with a strong 900w engine.
 I cannot comment more on the blender as I love my Breville and do not need to spend the extra on the Ninja one.